-College, Career, and Military Ready Graduates
+College, Career, or Military Ready Graduates

-College, Career, and Military Ready (Student Achievement): The percentage of annual graduates who demonstrated college, career, or military readiness by meeting at least one of the eight criteria described in College, Career, and Military Readiness.
+College, Career, or Military Ready (Student Achievement): The percentage of annual graduates who demonstrated college, career, or military readiness by meeting at least one of the eleven criteria described in College, Career, or Military Readiness.

-Only College Ready: The percentage of annual graduates who demonstrated only college readiness by meeting college ready criteria 1, 2, 3, or 4 but did not meet any of the career and military ready criteria 5, 6, 7, and 8 described in College, Career, and Military Readiness.
+Only College Ready: The percentage of annual graduates who demonstrated only college readiness by meeting college ready criteria 1, 2, 3, 4, or 5 but did not meet any of the career and military ready criteria 6, 7, 8, 9, 10, or 11 described in College, Career, or Military Readiness.

-Only Career/Military Ready: The percentage of annual graduates who demonstrated only career or military readiness by meeting career or military ready criteria 5, 6, 7, or 8 but did not meet any of the college ready criteria 1, 2, 3, and 4 described in College, Career, and Military Readiness.
+Only Career/Military Ready: The percentage of annual graduates who demonstrated only career or military readiness by meeting career or military ready criteria 6, 7, 8, 9, 10, or 11 but did not meet any of the college ready criteria 1, 2, 3, 4, and 5 described in College, Career, or Military Readiness.

-College Ready and Career/Military Ready: The percentage of annual graduates who demonstrated college and career/military readiness by meeting college ready criteria 1, 2, 3, or 4; and career or military ready criteria 5, 6, 7, or 8 described in College, Career, and Military Readiness.
+College Ready and Career/Military Ready: The percentage of annual graduates who demonstrated college and career/military readiness by meeting college ready criteria 1, 2, 3, 4, or 5 and career or military ready criteria 6, 7, 8, 9, 10, or 11 described in College, Career, or Military Readiness.